Fireball (video game)

-Fireball is a 1983 Breakout clone video game developed by Arcadia (whose name changed to "Starpath" during development) for the Atari 2600.
-The game was released on cassette tape and required the Starpath Supercharger add-on to play.
+Fireball is a 1982 Breakout clone video game developed by Scott Nelson for the Atari 2600.
+It was published by Arcadia, whose name changed to "Starpath" during development.
+Released on cassette tape, the game required the Starpath Supercharger add-on to play.
+Fireball was one of four launch titles released alongside the add-on, and the only of the four to use the Atari's paddle controllers.

+It used the extra memory in the Supercharger to replace Breakouts rectangular "bat" with an animated juggler across five distinct play modes.
+Fireball received generally positive reviews but was overshadowed by more complex Starpath titles.

 Gameplay

-The game is similar to Breakout in that the player uses a ball (a fireball, hence the name) to break-up walls made of bricks by hitting the bricks with the ball, with the shape of the walls changing as the player progresses.
-The game differs from breakout, however, in that rather than just being a bat, the player controls an animated juggler who can catch and throw the ball at the bricks.
-The game also differs from the traditional Breakout format in that six fireballs may be kept in the air at any one time, and the brick that are to be destroyed in each level are arranged in varying shapes/patterns.
+Fireball is similar to Breakout in that the player uses a ball (a fireball, hence the name) to break up walls made of bricks by hitting the bricks with the ball, with the shape of the walls changing as the player progresses.
+Gameplay differs from Breakout, however, in that rather than just being a bat, the player controls an animated juggler who can catch up to two balls (one in each hand) and throw them upward.
+It also differs from the traditional Breakout format in that six fireballs may be kept in the air at any one time, and the bricks to be destroyed in each level are arranged in varying shapes and patterns.
+As with Breakout and Circus Atari, Fireball is controlled with a rotary paddle controller.
+Switches on the Atari console adjust the difficulty by changing the collision detection around the fireballs.

+Additional balls can be freed from within blocks, or released onto the screen when the player presses the action button.
+Scoring is increased by increasing the number of balls in play.
+If any of the fireballs fall to the bottom of the screen, the juggler is pulled off stage by a vaudeville hook.

 Five different modes of play are provided, including "Firetrap", "Knock-a-block", "Marching Blocks", "Migrating Blocks", and "Cascade", and as many as six balls may be on-screen at any given time.

-The game may be played in single-player mode, or in a two-player mode where each player takes turns.
+The game modes can be played single-player, or multiplayer where each person takes turns.
+Up to four players can compete for a high score.
+Playing the game required both the Starpath Supercharger and a tape recorder to load it into the Supercharger's memory.